-What is a Breast Asymmetry?
+What is Breast Asymmetry?

-What Types of Asymmetry can be corrected with surgery?
+What Types of Asymmetry Can Surgery Address?

 Nipple/Areola Complex Asymmetry

 Anterior Chest Wall Issues

 - Different shaped chest wall behind the breast – concave or convex – can cause uneven breast development